Olian04/discord-dynamic-messages/README.md

 ## Install

-1. Install library: `npm i discord-dynamic-messages`
+1. Install library: `npm i discord-dynamic-messages`.
-2. Enable `experimentalDecorators` and `emitDecoratorMetadata` in `tsconfig.json`
+2. Enable `experimentalDecorators` and `emitDecoratorMetadata` in `tsconfig.json`.
 3. Try the example above.

+_Note: If you are using vscode you might need to set `javascript.implicitProjectConfig.experimentalDecorators` to `true` in the workspace settings._

 ## Development